vinaykumaarg/recipe-to-reality/README.md

-# recipe-to-reality
+# 🛒 Recipe-to-Reality: Swiggy MCP AI Agent

+**Transforming YouTube recipes into instant Swiggy Instamart carts using AI.**

+---

+## 🚀 Overview
+**Recipe-to-Reality** is an AI-native extension designed for the **Swiggy Builders Club 2026**.
+It eliminates the friction between watching a cooking tutorial and actually buying the ingredients.

-Recipe-to-Reality is an AI-native extension transforming YouTube recipes into instant Instamart orders.
-Using Gemini to parse transcripts, it autonomously maps ingredients to SKUs via Swiggy MCP APIs.
-Our 'Content-to-Cart' engine eliminates friction, driving GMV by capturing high-intent culinary impulse buys in a single click
+Using Gemini 1.5 Pro to parse video transcripts, it autonomously maps ingredients to available SKUs via the **Swiggy MCP (Model Context Protocol) APIs**, building a complete Instamart cart in a single click.

-🚀 Recipe-to-Reality: A Chrome Extension that uses Swiggy MCP and Gemini to turn YouTube videos into instant groceries.
+## ✨ Key Features
+*   **Context-Aware Injection:** Automatically detects recipe videos and shorts on YouTube to show the "Cook This" button.
+*   **AI Ingredient Extraction:** Leverages Gemini to turn natural language video descriptions into structured shopping lists.
+*   **Autonomous Cart Building:** Uses the Swiggy Instamart MCP server to search and add items to a user's session.
+*   **One-Click Fulfillment:** Secure handoff to the Swiggy checkout page for final payment.

+## 🛠️ Tech Stack
+*   **Frontend:** Chrome Extension (Manifest V3)
+*   **Backend:** Python (FastAPI)
+*   **AI Model:** Gemini 1.5 Pro (via AWS Bedrock)
+*   **Protocol:** Model Context Protocol (MCP)

+## 📂 Project Structure
+*   `manifest.json`: Extension configuration.
+*   `content.js`: Logic for YouTube button injection and URL capturing.
+*   `styles.css`: Signature Swiggy-themed UI styling.

+---
+*Created for the Swiggy Builders Club Application.*